 The below is a sample text message that has been developed in conjunction with clinicians and patients.
 These include optimal sentences which instigate action so we recommend that the text is not altered.

 Hello xxx, We know some men are at higher risk of prostate cancer.
-You can check your risk by using Prostate Cancer UK's risk checker (https://prostatecanceruk.org/gp-risk-DEMO) If after checking, you want to book a PSA blood test, then please call us to make an appointment.
+You can check your risk by using Prostate Cancer UK's risk checker (INSERT YOUR BESPOKE URL HERE) If after checking, you want to book a PSA blood test, then please call us to make an appointment.
 Thanks, Dr (NAME)(TELEPHONE NUMBER)

-(Please note that the above link is is a demo of our risk checker and not to be used in correspondence with patients, please contact us directly for your bespoke link to use in your messaging.)
+(Please contact us directly for your bespoke link to use in your messaging.)

 - Identify which cohort of patients you will target first.